Glad you approved of the book - and welcome to the pedants' club.

 But I really like your use of just one.
 The simpler the better :)

-What an excellent site.
+What an excellent method.
 It really does explain everything, and I particularly like the s's section (Cassius's book).
 I have as many queries about that as about almost everything else.
 The majority of them come from America where it seems customary to write "James' book" or "Jesus' disciples". ....

 Congratulations again and best wishes - John